 2. Instructions for submissions for phytosanitary treatments as "contributed resources"

-The submissions reviewed under this process, should meet the Criteria for inclusion to the Phytosanitary Resources page established by the Capacity Development Committee (CDC).
+The submissions reviewed under this process, should meet the Criteria for contributed resources established by the Capacity Development Committee (CDC).
 These treatments may not always have a stated level of efficacy, but are used in international trade.

 Please make sure to fill out the Submission form for phytosanitary treatments as "contributed resources" with the basic information requested and submit it to the IPPC Secretariat by e-mail (firstname.lastname@example.org).
 Please also attach the document outlining the phytosanitary treatment and containing the schedule of the treatment (e.g. a manual, or other source of reference).